qubit-science-club/quantum_reinforcement_learning/README.md

 ### Deep Q-learning simulating quantum circuit (Extended classical model):

-Here was a lot of trouble to train the model.
-We were seeking architecture and hyperparameters in 3 stages:
+Here was a lot of trouble to train this model.
+We were seeking best architecture and set of hyperparameters in 3 stages:

 ### **Finetuning stages:**
 -----